 Axe throwing in Melbourne

-Axe Throwing is new phenomena that are sweeping around the world.
+Axe Throwing is a new phenomenon that is sweeping around the world.
 Melbourne is home to Maniax, a successful chain of venues in most Australian capital cities.
-The MANIAX mission statement goes like this “Axe Throwing is about getting together with friends and doing something different” Axe throwing might be just the of family competition that will last in the memories forever.
+The MANIAX mission statement goes like this “Axe Throwing is about getting together with friends and doing something different” Axe throwing might be just the family competition that will last in the memories forever.
 I am sure your teenagers will head home talking about this experience.
 For parents, the venue is licenced so you can enjoy a throw and drink.
 Food and drinks for the whole family are available at Maniax.

 The Queen Victoria Market